Westcliffe Colorado Adventures in the Sangre de Cristo Mountains

 More WestCliffe Colorado hikes for next time:

-South Colony Lakes Trail - We drove up to the trailhead, looking for dispersed camping.
-Not too many people were up there and I’ve heard great things about the hike.
+South Colony Lakes Trail - We drove up to this trailhead, looking for dispersed camping.
+Not too many people were up there and we’ve heard great things about the hike.
 After hiking a a bit on a rocky jeep road, the trail opens up to gorgeous views of Broken Hand and Crestone.

 Hermit Lake Trail - A short and easy hike, under 1 mile long — but you’ll need 4x4 vehicle to reach the trailhead.